wpilibsuite/frc-docs/source/docs/software/getting-started/new-for-2020.rst

 - PIDController has been rewritten
   - Takes lambdas for the measurements and outputs
   - No longer runs asynchronously.
 Async has been a footgun for a large majority of teams, and a new implementation will be implemented in the future.
-- Drive classes have been added for Swerve
+- Kinematics classes have been added for Swerve, Mecanum, and DifferentialDrive.
+This allows for more complete closed loop driving of these drive types.